darasus/ai-blog/content/the-truth-about-carbs-good-and-bad.md

   diabetes and heart disease, as well as bad breath and dental problems.
 The best sources of carbohydrates are fresh fruits and vegetables, whole grains, legumes, and nuts and seeds.
+intro: >-
+  High-carb foods such as pasta, potatoes and bread have long had a bad reputation for making you fat.
+That’s because carbohydrates are a source of sugars known as “simple carbs” (also called digestible or digestible natural sugars).
+These simple carbs are quickly broken down by the body and raise your blood sugar level quickly.

+  If you consume more than 20g of carbohydrate per day, that’s considered high intake.
+High intake of carbohydrates can lead to an excess production of glycogen in the liver, which is converted to fat and stored in adipose tissue, particularly around the belly.
+Once these fats reach dangerous levels they trigger the production of stress hormones like cortisol which has been linked to insulin resistance, high cholesterol, obesity and fatty liver disease.

+  However, not all carbs are bad for you – in fact some types are essential for good health.
+Here’s how to tell the difference...
 ---

 ## Good carbs vs bad carbs